 Beware of slick conditions outdoors.
 Inclement weather can create a buildup of snow, ice and mud on walkways and driveways.
 Outdoor fall prevention includes these tips: get help with snow shoveling, wear nonskid boots, use ice melt or sand for traction, and do your diligence and look out for black ice.

 Wear appropriate outdoor clothing.
-To prevent heat loss or hypothermia when body temperature drops too low, the elderly who venture into the cold should wear light, layered, loose-fitting clothing under an insulated, waterproof winter coat.
+To prevent heat loss or hypothermia when Healthy Body temperature drops too low, the elderly who venture into the cold should wear light, layered, loose-fitting clothing under an insulated, waterproof winter coat.
 Outerwear with a fleece lining and windproof shell is a plus.
-A hat is a must since as much as 50 percent of body heat is lost through the head.
+A hat is a must since as much as 50 percent of Healthy Body heat is lost through the head.
 Weatherproof, lined mittens or gloves that still allow for flexibility are also a smart answer to the cold.

 Stay current on your immunizations.
 Seniors with a weakened immune system are more vulnerable to catching colds and the flu or could even catch a more severe illnesses including pneumonia.
 Older adults should consult with their doctor about seasonal and year-round immunizations that are best for their overall health.

 Eat a balanced diet.
 Adding vegetables to soups and fruits to smoothies is an easy way to add vitamin-enriched foods to a senior’s diet.
 With less natural sunlight during winter to boost a Healthy Body’s vitamin D level, eating vitamin-D fortified foods including grains, milk and seafood can help.
 Individuals who remain indoors more during winter find it tempting to eat starchy convenience foods and skip fresh fruits and vegetables.